HLR/FoREST/README.md

 ![Example of image generated](figures/example_unity_images.png)

-**All images is downloadable using the [hugging fact dataset](https://huggingface.co/datasets/premsrit/FoREST).
-Please use the image id in our dataset to identify the image for each instance.**
+**All images is downloadable using the [hugging fact dataset](https://huggingface.co/datasets/premsrit/FoREST).**
+To identify an image, refer to the instance ID of each object.
+Then, using following {id}_img_{image index}, where the image index ranges from 0 to 3.

 [//]: # (The code for generating visualization is provided [here]&#40;&#41;. )